 Where to Use Non-Skid Paint

-Non-skid paint can be used on almost any surface.
-Typically, it is applied to steps, sidewalks, ramps, showers, bathtubs, ladders, diving boards, sundecks and pool decks, loading docks, production areas, driveways and other surfaces made of concrete, steel, wood, fiberglass and aluminum.
+Non-skid paint can be used on almost any surface, such as concrete, steel, wood, fiberglass or aluminum.
+Homeowners typically apply it to steps, sidewalks, ramps, showers, bathtubs, basement floors, ladders, diving boards, driveways, sundecks and pool decks.
 It is also a good idea to add non-skid paint around machinery and in areas of your home where water or other slippery conditions exist.

 How to Prepare A Surface for Non-Skid Paint

 As with any painting preparation, you should clean the surface you’re working with before you apply the paint.
-It’s especially important to clear the area of old loose paint, wax, oil, dirt, hair and anything else that has collected on the surface that you want to paint.
-If your surface has been painted before, use a bit of water and mild cleaner to scrub down the area after you’ve swept it.
-Then, pat down the area with a towel or rag to make sure it is completely dry and pick a small test area to try out your non-skid paint.
+Be sure to clear the area of old loose paint, wax, oil, dirt, hair and anything else that has collected on the surface that you want to paint.
+If your surface was painted before, sweep it first before scrubbing with a bit of water and mild cleaner.
+Pat down the area with a towel or rag to make sure it is completely dry and pick a small test area to try out your non-skid paint.

 How to Apply Non-Skid Paint

-Use a piece of sandpaper to give a light etching to your test area and then apply some paint and check to see that it adheres properly according to the manufacturer’s directions.
-Once you have confirmation, do a light sanding on the entire area and apply the first coat of non-skid paint.
-Most of these paints take about an hour to dry, but check the packaging on yours to double check how long you should wait before applying a second coat.
-Allow at least 24 hours after that for the paint to cure enough for other people to start walking on your new non-skid surface.
+Use a piece of sandpaper to lightly etch your test area.
+Apply a small amount of paint and check to see it adheres properly according to the manufacturer’s directions.
+Once you have confirmation, gently sand the entire surface and apply the first coat of non-skid paint.
+Most of these paints take about an hour to dry, but double check the packaging to find out how long to wait before applying a second coat.
+Allow at least 24 hours after that for the paint to cure enough for people to start walking on your new non-skid surface.
 The rate of curing will depend on the humidity and temperature in your home, as well as the thickness of the paint.

-You should add another coat on top of your existing non-skid surface every 3 to 6 months depending on how worn down it gets.
+Add another coat on top of your existing non-skid surface every 3-6 months depending on how worn down it gets.
 The preparation process is only slightly different when your surface already has non-skid paint on it.
 In addition to the regular cleaning instructions outlined above, it will be helpful to pressure-wash the area with a mixture of half bleach and half water.
-This will help ensure that the new non-skid coating is able to adhere completely over the old coating, without leaving any bits of debris in between the two layers of paint.
+This helps ensure that the new non-skid coating will adhere completely, without leaving any bits of debris in between the two layers of paint.